Skip to content

 Saving and Loading

 Melodies are saved to the device and persist between sessions.
+In Linear mode you have these buttons:

 Tips